AtlasWare123/EC601_mini2/EC601-MachineLearning.md

-#State of the ART of machine learning models to detect an segment objects
+State of the ART of machine learning models to detect an segment objects
+===
 ## Introduction

 **Machine learning** (**ML**) is the scientific study of algorithms and statistical models that computer systems use to perform a specific task without using explicit instructions, relying on patterns and inference instead.
 It is seen as a subset of artificial intelligence.
 Machine learning algorithms build a mathematical model based on sample data, known as "training data", in order to make predictions or decisions without being explicitly programmed to perform the task.